Your cookie preferences

 How to read a prepayment meter

-It is estimated that about four million homes in the UK have a prepayment meter.
-They work in much the same way as a pay-as-you-go mobile phone – you will only have access to energy as long as you keep your meter in credit.
+It's estimated that about four million homes in the UK have a prepayment meter.
+They work in the same way as a pay-as-you-go mobile phone – you will only have access to energy as long as you keep your meter in credit.
 The way in which you top up depends on what type of prepayment meter you have.
 Some require a token or a key and in some cases you can top up online or via an app.

 You should be able to see how much credit you have left on the meter's screen so you know when you're getting low and need a top-up.